Azure/carbon-aware-keda-operator/README.md

 - medium bucket : carbon intensity is > 437 and <= 504 (= 370 + 67 + 67),

-- high bucket : carbon intensity is > 504 <= 571 (Or higher > than 571, since this is the highest threshold defined in the array)
+- high bucket : carbon intensity is > 504 and <= 571 (Or higher > than 571, since this is the highest threshold defined in the array)

 Configuring thresholds in an array like this gives you flexibility to create as many thresholds/buckets as needed.